Establishing Paternity in Tampa Bay & Why it Matters

-Whether a parent falls ill from COVID or if they suffer another catastrophic event, if legal paternity has not been established, the biological father has no rights to his minor child by default.
+If a parent falls ill or if they suffer another catastrophic event, if legal paternity has not been established, the biological father has no rights to his minor child by default.
 Should mom become incapacitated or if she passes away, a father who has not been established as the biological father by a Judge, can run into problems.
 Alternatively, if something catastrophic occurs with the father, the child will not automatically be entitled to insurance, social security or other benefits such as having access to the father’s medical history if needed.

 Unmarried Parents & Custody in Florida

 It is important for unmarried parents to understand their custody rights in Florida.
 Simply put, in Florida an unmarried father has no legal rights to custody or timesharing until paternity is established.
 Until paternity is legally established with the courts, the mother has sole, legal and physical custody of the child or children.
 Read: Florida Child Custody Rights of Unmarried Parents

 The bottom line is, whether it’s COVID or a car accident, unmarried parents should consider unforeseen catastrophic events and look to their child’s best interests.
 Situations and attitudes of parents can also change with time and a court order that establishes paternity now, can better ensure a secure future for everyone.

 Schedule a Family Law Consultation or Message Us Below